Some dream of flying to outer space. For others, their dream is to fly first class.

 1. Because You Want To Make A Trip Memorable

-If you’ve never flown first class, know that this is the closest the two of you will get to being treated like royalty.
+If you’ve never flown first class, you’re probably wondering what do you get when you fly first class.
 You’ll get to breeze through exclusive check-in counters, be the first to board and deplane, sink into a spacious seat, fill up on top-notch food, and drink to your heart’s content.
 Speaking of which, take the surprise even further by arranging for your partner’s favorite meal if the airline provides the option to dine on-demand.

 Shelling out the big bucks is no joke, but what better way to make an occasion more special?
 If one thing is guaranteed, it’s that the experience will be unforgettable from start to finish.